Nepalese rock: Current scene

 Slamming Brutal Death Metal was gaining its popularity among the Nepali metal scene.

 11 band became the one to introduce slam to most of the Nepali metalheads.

-Lots and lots of bands from different genres were formed but only few could stablish their names.
+Lots and lots of bands from different genres were formed but only few could establish their names.

+Among these bands act like Nude Terror,Aakrosh and Disorder were actively growing in underground scene within closed venues.people were able to understand DIY gigs and heavy music within closed venues.

+Nude Terror became a heavy weight Grind unit from Nepal since 2012.Nude Terror appeared in a huge amount of shows in their early era earning a title Grindcore Giants from the crowd.Nude Terror released their debut album called "Personality Disorder" on Dec 2016.Aakrosh were classics-tech death metal for the crowd.Disorder was able to carry the torch of thrash metal genre in Nepal.Disorder released their debut album 'Corrupted Influence'on Dec 2016.

 Different festivals in different genres of music are also held in Kathmandu.
 Himalayan Blues Festival is the biggest blues festival in Nepal.
 Different known artists like Baba Richie & the Raags (Sweden), Hans Theessink (Austria), Jose Luis Pardo (Spain), Magnus Rosen (Sweden), Oliver Mally and Martin Gasselsberger (Austria), Robert Owen Campbell (Australia), Tere Estrada (Mexico), Brad Kava (USA) were part of this festival in 2010.
 Another big festival in Nepal is "Jazzmandu" featuring many international jazz artistes.
 "Silence Festival" - an annual Metal Festival started in late 2010 is one of the premium metal concert in Nepal.
 Silence Festival and Nepfest are the two big events in Kathmandu, Nepal.
 These festivals features national and international bands.
 Silence fest has featured some of the big bands from international arena like Vader (Silence Fest II), Texture, Freak Kitchen (Silence Fest III), Behemoth (Silence Fest IV), Sikth (Silence Fest V), & most recently Twelve Foot Ninja (Silence Fest V1).

 Even though highly skilled and talented, the bands have been plagued by copyright violation of their releases and organizers using them for either low-pay or mostly free gigs.
 Lack of sustainability in this sense has led many talented musicians to disband, become inactive or completely quit the music scene.
 As of 2016 however, the underground metal music is very popular among new generations.

 Though the listeners of metal and rock music are increasing in Nepal, the attendance in concerts are generally low.
 Though international events such as Silence Fest & Nepfest is attended by 3000-4000 people, local gigs have low attendance, generally 1000-2000 while indoor gigs have few hundreds of attendance.